schwalbevans/TypeSafe/README.md

     ```

 ## 🛠️ Usage
 1. Run the script.
-You will see `[TypeSafe] Privacy Filter Active` in your console.
+You will see `watcher running....` in your console.
 2. Open Google Gemini (gemini.google.com) in your browser.
 3. Type a test secret into the prompt, for example:
     > "My secret credit card is 4000 1234 5678 9010"